 500g of turkey breast mince

-1 shallot - grated
+1 shallot - grated or finely chopped

-3 cloves of crushed garlic
+3 cloves of minced garlic

-30g of grated parmesan cheese
+40g of grated pecorino cheese

-Handful of chopped finely chopped coriander
+Handful of finely chopped coriander

-Sprinkle of fresh thyme finely chopped
+Few sprigs of fresh thyme

 ⅓ cup of breadcrumbs

-Add breadcrumbs to mixture and stir with a spoon.
+Add breadcrumbs to mixture and stir with a spoon

-Place in fridge for 5 -ish minutes
+Place in fridge for 5/10 minutes

-Fry on a low heat for 8 minutes each side - ensure cooked all the way through.
+Fry on a low heat for 8 minutes each side - ensure cooked all the way through